Dennis Richardson (public servant): Background and career

 Richardson was on the board of the US Studies Centre at Sydney University from 2010-2017.
 Following his retirement from the Public Service, he was appointed to the Board of Linfox Australia.
 In addition to Linfox, Richardson currently serves on the Boards of The National Capital Authority, Vault Cloud, The Australian Wildlife Conservancy, The Canberra Raiders NRL Club and is Chair of StarFlight Victoria.
-He is the Patron of the RSPCA in the ACT.

 In mid 2018, Richardson was appointed by the Australian Government to conduct a Comprehensive Review of Australian Intelligence Legislation.
 A classified report was given to the government in December 2019, with an unclassified report published in December 2020.

 Honours

 Richardson received the Centenary Medal in 2001.
 He was appointed an Officer of the Order of Australia (AO) in 2003 for service to the community in a range of public policy areas including foreign policy, immigration and security, and advanced to Companion of the Order of Australia in 2019 for his "eminent service to public administration" in the fields of national security, defence and foreign policy.
 He was also awarded the Distinguished Service Order by the President of Singapore on 8 June 2017.

 Richardson received an Honorary Doctorate of Letters from the University of Sydney in November 2018 and an Honorary Doctorate of Laws from the Australian National University in December 2018.